bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-**Q:** What do you do when you can’t understand your husband’s behavior?
+**Q:** What do you do when you can't understand your husband's behavior?

 **A:** man man